Lal Mahal: Reconstruction and current structure

 The current Lal Mahal was built only on a part of the land of the original Lal Mahal.
 The new Lal Mahal was not rebuilt in the same fashion as the original one and there is not much information found about the area and structure of the original Lal Mahal.
 The current Lal Mahal was rebuilt by the Pune Municipal Corporation.
 Construction started in 1984 and was completed in 1988.

 The current Lal Mahal is a memorial holding a collection of large-size oil paintings based on the significant events in the life of Shivaji, a statue of Jijabai, a carving depicting Shivaji using a gold plow along with Jijabai, a fiber model of Raigad with horsemen and a huge map of Maharashtra indicating the forts of Shivaji.
 The popular Jijamata Garden is now a recreational park for kids.

 There used to be a statue of the Mahal's original builder, Dadoji Kondadeo, which was of great detail.It was installed during the reconstruction as a tribute to Kondadeo.
 It was removed in 2010 due to violence and protests regarding its significance.

 Controversies

 The Statue of Dadoji Kondadeo from Lal Mahal.

 There used to be a statue of the Mahal's original builder, Dadoji Kondadeo, which was of great detail and craftsmanship.
-However, largely due to the actions of the Maratha organization Sambhaji Brigade, the statue was uprooted in 2010 and placed in a municipal garden by the Pune Municipal Corporation.Till date,no commemoration of Kondadeo exists on-site.
+However, largely due to the actions of the Maratha organization Sambhaji Brigade, the statue was uprooted in 2010 and placed in a municipal garden by the Pune Municipal Corporation.
+To date, no commemoration of Kondadeo exists on-site.